 - Indulge in physical activities like jogging, brisk walking, and yoga.
 These activities help in lowering high blood pressure and reduce the risks of a heart attack.
 Heart patients should avoid going out early in the morning and late at night when the temperatures are extremely low.
 Instead they should get out during the afternoon when the sun is out.

-- It is essential to keep a note of one’s blood pressure and approach the family doctor in case major fluctuations are recorded.
+- It is essential to keep a note of one’s blood pressure and approach the best heart hospital in Delhi in case major fluctuations are recorded.

 - Smoking and alcohol consumption in excess should be avoided.
 Alcohol has a toxic effect on the heart muscles.
 It can lead to atrial fibrillation -- an abnormal heart rhythm.
 Smoking can aggravate heart problems, respiratory ailments and cause high blood pressure.